Indian locomotive class WCM-3: History

 The history of WCM-3 begins in the late 1950s with the stated aim of the Indian Railways (IR) to remove steam locomotives working on the Eastern Railway (ER) after recommendation of Karnail Singh Fuel Committee.
-In the late 1950s the Kolkata Suburban Railway was established and electrified with overhead 3000V DC supply.
+In the late 1950s the Kolkata Suburban Railway was established and electrified with overhead 3000 V DC supply.
 So Indian Railways began to look at various designs.

 Initially, Indian railways invited tenders to build locomotives to the new specification.
 The following responses were received: